 How is a Neck Injury Different from a Regular Injury?

 Neck injuries are unique due to the complex structure of the neck and spine.
-They are very serious because of the trauma to your neck can last forever as the structure connects your brain to rest of your body.
+They are very serious because the trauma to your neck can last forever as the structure connects your brain to the rest of your body.

 Neck injuries are different from other injuries because of two main reasons: